-To commemorate the 40th anniversary, Goldsmiths academics have collaborated with community groups to organise a range of activities to engage the public with the history and legacy of the Black People’s Day of Action.
+To commemorate the 40th anniversary, Goldsmiths academics collaborated with community groups to organise a range of activities to engage the public with the history and legacy of the Black People’s Day of Action.

-2 March 2021 marks the 40th anniversary of the historic ‘Black People’s Day of Action’ when an estimated 15,000 people from all over the UK marched in solidarity with the victims of the New Cross Fire and their families.
+2 March 2021 marked the 40th anniversary of the historic ‘Black People’s Day of Action’ when an estimated 15,000 people from all over the UK marched in solidarity with the victims of the New Cross Fire and their families.

 Described as ‘the largest black demonstration’ in British history, the Black People’s Day of Action march began in New Cross, filing past 439 New Cross Road, the site of the fire that led to the tragic deaths of 14 young people, towards Hyde Park via the Houses of Parliament and Fleet Street.